adam-shamaa/htn-backend-challenge/README.md

 1. Ensure Docker is installed & running, verify it's running using the command `docker info`
 2. In the root directory start the services using `docker-compose up`

-Note: To stop & clean up all volumes, networks and images, use `docker-compose down -v --rmi`
+Note: To stop & clean up all volumes, networks and images, use `docker-compose down -v --rmi all`

 ### Developement

 #### API Specifications and Contract
-This project utilizes OpenAPI 3.0 to define generate a contract that the backendAPI conforms to.
-Generated artifacts include [Controller Interfaces, DTO Models] which are built locally during the build lifecycle.
+This project utilizes OpenAPI 3.0 to define and generate a contract that the backend API conforms to.
+Generated artifacts include {Controller Interfaces, DTO Models} which are built locally during the build lifecycle.

 #### DB Initialization
 On first start up, the MySQL server is initialized with the JSON data by: